Lasse Vigen Christensen

-Lasse Vigen Christensen ([ˈlæsə ˈviˀn̩ ˈkʰʁestn̩sn̩, - ˈkʰʁæs-]; born 15 August 1994) is a Danish professional footballer who plays as a midfielder for Danish Superliga club Silkeborg.
+Lasse Vigen Christensen ([ˈlæsə ˈviˀn̩ ˈkʰʁestn̩sn̩, - ˈkʰʁæs-]; born 15 August 1994) is a Danish professional footballer who plays as a midfielder for Danish 1st Division side Esbjerg fB.

 Club career

 Early career

 Born in Esbjerg, Denmark, Christensen began his football career at Esbjerg fB at age 5.
 While still at Esbjerg, he went on a trial with Arsenal, in the end, however, he decided to move to the FC Midtjylland-academy.

 A year and a half into his time at Midtjylland, he went on a trial with Fulham in November 2011.
 A few months later, in January 2012, he moved to Fulham on a permanent deal.
 Shortly after the move, he was assigned to the club's development squad.
 Over the years, his progression through the Fulham ranks earned him praised and leading to being trained with the first team.
 Whilst there, he also became the club's U18 captain.